-The expected learning outcomes for the course will be assessed through application assignments, in-class discussions, a research paper, in-class participation, and exams.
+The expected learning outcomes for the course will be assessed through application assignments, discussions, quizzes, a research paper, participation, and exams.
 Grades are based on the quality of the work that has been submitted, not the existence of a submission.
 This means that grades are earned based on the student's proof of mastery of the major concepts.